collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Branches

-You can use branches instead.
+To be able to switch between multiple tasks, you need to use branches instead.

 Branches
-* They are a best practice
+* They are a best practice that support collaboration and code review
 * Can be used by any GitHub user

 When you create a repo, you are working within a branch named master.
 Say for instance that you want to make a change in the branch, you can make a copy of it.
 Now there are two branches, in the same repo, the master branch and a feature branch.
 The copy is called a branch and you can give it a different name.
 Meanwhile, you keep the master branch and other branches up-to-date by merging in update.
 You can create an unlimited number of branches.

-The feature branch will become a pull request branch when a pull request is submitted.
+The feature branch will become a pull request branch when it's thought to be done and a pull request is submitted.
 But both feature branches (a.k.a. topic branches) and pull request branches are examples of remote branches.
 We can work on them in much the same way.

 You can switch between the branches to work on them.

 </td></tr>

 <!--
-There is a way of doing things that involves the best practices of collaboration and code review and there is a way of doing things that doesn't.
-In this talk, I will be teaching you the best practices.

-To do this, we need to learn how to use branches

-After you are done working on the feature branch, you submit a pull request for the changes to be merged.
-The feature branch is now a pull request branch.
 If the changes are accepted, they will be merged into the intended branch.
 The master branch will be like before, except with the changes from the branch.
 -->

 <tr><td width="30%">